 - 37 are male and 18 are female

-For more on local government and related topics, take a look at the links on the next page.
+For more on local government and related topics, take a look at the links below.